Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Related work

 \section{Related work}

 There has been much recent work on conditional generation using diffusion models.
-But these prior works demand either task specific conditional training, or involve unqualified approximations and can suffer from poor performance in practice.
+These prior works demand either task specific conditional training, or involve unqualified approximations and can suffer from poor performance in practice.
+We discuss additional related work in \Cref{sec:additional_related_work}.